VMDNet: Temporal Leakage-Free Variational Mode Decomposition for Electricity Demand Forecasting: Introduction

 Regarding issue (i), some studies decompose the data after the train/test split to avoid cross-set leakage \cite{CHEN2024107353,HUANG2021116485}.
 Even so, the decomposition is still computed on entire input subsequences, which leaks future information.
 Moreover, short-window decomposition often yields weakly separated modes whose identities drift across samples, and the forecasting architectures used in these works are not designed to robustly represent such unstable modes.

 For issue (ii), existing works mostly rely on meta-heuristic searches (e.g., GA, PSO) to optimise simple proxy measures or statistics, such as reconstruction error or sample entropy to raise decomposition quality \cite{choudhary_genetic_2025,AN20228574}.
-Nevertheless, gains under these proxies do not necessarily translate into better forecasting, because such proxies ignore the representational requirements of the downstream predictor; even with low reconstruction error, the decomposition can emphasise noise, producing modes that a fixed-capacity encoder struggles to represent and increasing overfitting risk.
-In addition, most prior studies typically treat $K$ and $\alpha$ independently despite their asymmetric importance.
+Nevertheless, gains under these proxies do not necessarily translate into better forecasting, because such proxies ignore the representational requirements of the downstream predictor.
+In addition, most previous studies typically treat $K$ and $\alpha$ independently, despite their asymmetric importance.

-Based on the aforementioned motivation, we propose the VMDNet model and argue the following as our innovations/contributions:

-\begin{enumerate} \item Frequency-aware embeddings are used to encode the centre frequencies obtained from sample-wise VMD, enabling the model to learn periodic representations directly from sliding-window samples and thus achieve leakage-free forecasting. \item Parallel temporal convolutional networks (TCNs) are employed to decode the representations of each mode independently, ensuring that every mode (corresponding to a distinct frequency) is modelled separately without mixing information across different frequency scales. \item A bilevel Stackelberg-inspired optimisation is introduced, where the number of modes $K$ is treated as the leader and the bandwidth penalty $\alpha$ as the follower, better reflecting the intrinsic structure of VMD and guiding adaptive parameter selection. \end{enumerate}
+To address these limitations in a unified and task-aware manner, we propose VMDNet, a leakage-free, multi-branch forecasting framework built upon variational mode decomposition.
+Our main contributions are summarised as follows. \begin{itemize} \item We propose a sample-wise VMD scheme to eliminate temporal information leakage in forecasting settings. \item Our framework employs a multi-branch decoding architecture with frequency-aware embeddings to model decomposed modes independently and robustly. \item A bilevel search motivated by the Stackelberg game is explored to provide task-aware guidance for selecting key VMD hyperparameters. \end{itemize}